bittu-sudo/firstproj/README.md

    python run.py
    ```

-Thank you for choosing the   !
+Thank you for choosing the   MovieMart!